Wind power in California: History

 California was the first U.S. state where large wind farms were developed, beginning in the early 1980s.
 By 1995, California produced 30 percent of the entire world's wind-generated electricity.
 Wind power in Texas surpassed the production in California to become the leader in the United States.

 Historically, most of California's wind power output has been in three primary regions: Altamont Pass wind farm (east of San Francisco); Tehachapi Pass wind farm (south east of Bakersfield) and San Gorgonio Pass wind farm (near Palm Springs, east of Los Angeles).
 A fourth area, the Montezuma Hills of Solano County, was developed in 2005–2009, with the large Shiloh wind power plant.

 The Alta Wind Energy Center is a wind farm located in Tehachapi Pass in Kern County.
 Kern County is reviewing a number of other proposed wind projects that would generate a combined 4,600 megawatts of renewable energy if approved.

 Growth

-In 2011, 921.3 megawatts of new production was installed.
-Most of that activity occurred in the Tehachapi area of Kern County, with some big projects in Solano, Contra Costa and Riverside counties as well.
+In 2011, 921.3 MW of new production capacity was installed: mostly in the Tehachapi area of Kern County, with some big projects in Solano, Contra Costa and Riverside counties as well.